TR4IS/FileOrganizer/README.md

 ## ▶️ How to Run

-1. Download the exe file and run it!
+1. Download the latest exe from [here](https://github.com/tr4is/windows-downloads-file-organizer/releases/) and run it!

 ---